-Prerequisites: Kazakh school certificate or KAZ1407 Business Kazakh 2 or KAZ1408 Kazakh Language and Culture or KAZ1410 Public Speaking in Kazakh or placement according to the results of the diagnostic test effectively with formal correspondence in Kazakh, including state documentation and business letters that follow international business writing standards.
+Prerequisites: Kazakh school certificate or KAZ1407 Business Kazakh 2 or KAZ1408 Kazakh Language and Culture or KAZ1410 Public Speaking in Kazakh or placement according to the results of the diagnostic test

+This course is intended for fluent users of Kazakh.
+It is designed to teach students to create and to deal effectively with formal correspondence in Kazakh, including state documentation and business letters that follow international business writing standards.
 Students will further develop their business vocabulary and technical writing skills as well as practice their formal and business Kazakh communication skills.